 Do some research

 If you have no clue whom to look for, just search for the best tattoo parlors in your area.
 Walk into the shops and talk to the manager or any of the artists.
 Tell them what you want and ask for an approximate quotation.
 Look at their catalog and reviews.
 Then take a tour to another shop and repeat the process.
 It is like shopping.
 Either you have a brand of choice that you know you are going to buy, otherwise you have to go and look for the best-suited one for you.

-Find artist who is looking for experience
+Find an artist who is looking for experience

 There are artists who are looking for experience and offering discounts.
 Look for artists of this type and look into their reviews.
-Have a look at their catalog and the type of works that you want.
+Have a look at their catalog and the type of work that you want.
 For instance, if he has done portraits mostly and you want a portrait also, then you have a discount out of expectation.

 Decide your design

 You should have a clear idea of what you want.
 This part can take a lot of time if you don’t have any idea.
 That consultation period might get the price higher for some shops.

 Rather than an hourly rate, try to get a flat rate.
 Because in that way you have much more independence.
 However, if you settle for an hourly rate, the artist may work slowly on purpose to charge more.
 Also, a detailed or delicate design will take more time than normal.
 Getting a flat rate here will save a major part of the bill.